PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Introduction

-\paragraph{Outline:} In section~\ref{sec:prelims}, we provide details on notation as well as background information required for our method.
-We also discuss some of the prior works that are closely related to our approach.
-In section~\ref{sec:pcenet}, we present the proposed method \texttt{PCE-Net} for learning data representation under uncertainty, and discuss the theoretical motivation and characteristics of the method.
-Numerical simulation results on a few datasets from different applications illustrating the performance of \texttt{PCE-Net} are presented in section~\ref{sec:expts}.
+\paragraph{Outline} In Section~\ref{sec:prelims}, we provide details on the background information required for our study.
+We also discuss some of the prior works that are closely related to the approach.
+In Section~\ref{sec:pcenet}, we present the \texttt{PCE-Net} method for learning data representation under uncertainty and discuss different aspects and characteristics of the method.
+Numerical results on multiple datasets from different applications, including the double pendulum problem, illustrating the performance of \texttt{PCE-Net} are presented in Section~\ref{sec:expts}.